Snugug/static/README.md

 ## Static Deploy

 If you're using this to build GitHub pages, you can easily deploy to a `gh-pages` branch in a similar manner to how [Yeoman deploys work](https://github.com/yeoman/yeoman/wiki/Deployment).
 Make sure this is not in your `gh-pages` branch, and your `gh-pages` branch either doesn't exist, or has only been built using the Deploy command.
-When you're ready to deploy to `gh-pages`, run `grunt deploy`
+When you're ready to deploy to `gh-pages`, run `grunt deploy`.
+If you're using this to create your User or Organization GitHub page, those are built off of the `master` branch instead of the `gh-pages` branch.
+Because of this, you are going to need to roll these deploys by hand for the time being.